Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Results

 \subsection{Model selection}

-To evaluate the NLTI models proposed with equation \eqref{eq_Fav}, a database of $n_{tr} =100$ trajectories is generated using the real environment and a set of random control actuations.
-These are sampled from a stationary Gaussian process in time, with a mean taken randomly within the action space and a covariance matrix with a length scale tuned to ensure gradual variations of the control actions throughout an episode.
-All the trajectories from the database start from $\check{\bm{s}}=0$ and are cycle averaged to be compatible with the virtual environment.
-20 out of the 100 trajectories are used to train the NLTI models using the continuous adjoint-based approach (Section \ref{sec_adjoint}).
-The rest of the trajectories are used to test the model's predictive capability.
+To evaluate the NLTI surrogates introduced in equation~\eqref{eq_Fav}, a database of $n_{tr}=100$ trajectories is generated using the real environment and random control actions.
+These actions are sampled from a stationary Gaussian process in time, with a randomly selected mean within the admissible action space and a covariance length scale chosen to ensure smooth variations of the control inputs over each episode.
+All trajectories start from $\check{\bm{s}}=\bm{0}$ and are cycle-averaged to ensure consistency with the virtual environment.
+Twenty of the 100 trajectories are used to identify the NLTI models through the adjoint-based procedure described in Section~\ref{sec_adjoint}, while the remaining 80 are reserved for testing.

-Figure \ref{fig_assim_traj_a} shows five test trajectories with the dimensionless states $x'=x/R$ and $z'=z/R$, with $R$ being the wing span.
-The trajectories are predicted by the NLTV model in the role of the real environment and M3 and M5 of the NLTI model (Section \ref{sec_off}) in the role of the virtual environment.
-The predictions of M3 and M5 closely follow the ones from the real environment.
-Figure \ref{fig_assim_traj_b} provides a more detailed comparison of the trajectories across the three degrees of freedom of the flapping-wing drone, plotted against the dimensionless time $t'=tf_c$.
-The results indicate that M3, with 39 learning parameters, achieves a performance comparable to that of M5, which has 81 learning parameters.
-Over long trajectories (5 to 6 meters), the discrepancy between the NLTI and NLTV models becomes more pronounced.
+Figure~\ref{fig_assim_traj_a} shows five representative test trajectories in terms of the dimensionless states $x'=x/R$ and $z'=z/R$, where $R$ denotes the wing span.
+The trajectories predicted by the real NLTV environment are compared with those obtained using the M3 and M5 NLTI surrogates.
+Both models reproduce the real trajectories closely.
+Figure~\ref{fig_assim_traj_b} provides a more detailed comparison of the three degrees of freedom as a function of the dimensionless time $t'=tf_c$.
+These results indicate that M3, which contains 39 trainable parameters, achieves a predictive performance comparable to that of M5, which contains 81 parameters.
+The discrepancy between the NLTI and NLTV trajectories becomes more visible only for long distances, typically over distances of 5 to 6 m.